sammaxfleet/THISORTHATAPI/README.md

 User Stories:

-1. As an admin, I want to be able to manage user accounts, including the ability to suspend or delete accounts, to ensure the platform's integrity and security.
+1. As an admin, I want to be able to manage user accounts, including the ability to suspend or delete accounts, to ensure the platform's integrity and security. - MUST HAVE
-2. As an admin, I want to be able to manage the listings, including the ability to review, approve, or remove listings based on adherence to platform guidelines.
+2. As an admin, I want to be able to manage the Posts, including the ability to review, approve, or remove listings based on adherence to platform guidelines. - MUST HAVE
-3. As an admin, I want to be able to respond to user inquiries or issues promptly, to provide excellent customer support.
+3. As an admin, I want to be able to respond to user inquiries or issues promptly, to provide excellent customer support - MUST HAVE

 Epic: Navigation

-1. As a user, I can view the navigation bar on every single page so that I can navigate easily.
+1. As a user, I can view the navigation bar on every single page so that I can navigate easily. - SHOULD HAVE
-2. As a user, I can scroll infinitely through the pages, without having to manually click on pages to load more content.
+2. As a user, I can scroll infinitely through the pages, without having to manually click on pages to load more content. - SHOULD HAVE
+3. AS a user the navbar hould change wether logged in or out - SHOULD HAVE

+This or That's Functionality

+1. As a user, I want to be able to search celebrity names to see my favourite outfits. - SHOULD HAVE
+2. As a user, I want to be able to saved different outfits to my profile - SHOULD HAVE
+3. As a user, I want to be able to comment my opinion. - SHOULD HAVE
+4. As a user, I want to be able to view high-quality images of the outfits to get a better visual representation. - SHOUDL HAVE
+5. As a user, I want to be notified when i LIKE UNLIKE, SAVE, UNSAVE, FOLLOW OR UNFOLLOW. - COULD HAVE

 Milestone: Profiles App

 User Stories:

-1. As a developer/superuser I can view a list of all profiles so that I can see all the profiles that have been created. -
+1. As a developer/superuser I can view a list of all profiles so that I can see all the profiles that have been created. - WON'T HAVE
 2. As a developer/superuser I can view the details of one profile so that I can see individual profile data - SHOULD HAVE
 3. As a developer/superuser I can edit a profile when I am logged in so that update my personal information - MUST HAVE
 4. As a developer/superuser I can delete a profile that I own so that I can delete my user account from the API - MUST HAVE